 IT housing service revenues are recognised and expensed over the life time for each contract.
+Sales costs incurred in relation to new customers contracts are deferred and expensed over the contract.

 Classification and valuation of balance sheet items

 Assets intended for long-term ownership or use have been classified as fixed assets.
 Assets relating to the trading cycle have been classified as current assets.
 Receivables are classified as current assets if they are recoverable within one year after the transaction date.
 Similar criteria apply to liabilities.